 b) All consultation on the Neighbourhood Development Plan will take place with residents and businesses in the neighbourhood area whether members of the Forum or not;

 c) The Forum Council shall be delegated to work with the local planning authority and any independent experts and advisers on the Neighbourhood Development Plan as they see fit;

 d) At the discretion of the Forum Council working groups can be delegated the tasks of preparing the Neighbourhood Development Plan and may co-opt non-voting members onto such working groups as it sees fit.
 All such working groups must include at least one management committee member.

 12. ALTERATION OF THE CONSTITUTION

 a) Any changes to this constitution must be agreed by a majority vote at an AGM or at a Special Meeting, called specifically for the purpose (of amending the constitution) under the same conditions that apply to Annual General Meetings specified above;

 b) Proposed amendments to this Constitution or dissolution of the Forum must be conveyed to the Secretary formally in writing.
 The Secretary and other officers of the Forum shall then decide whether to put the proposed amendments to a special general meeting of the Forum for discussion and

 This Constitution was first drafted by the Interim Steering Group of the Forum on 15 April 2014 and was subsequently amended.
 It was formally adopted at the Inaugural General Meeting of the Forum on 18 August 2014 (as version 1.6) and officially approved by the London Borough of Tower Hamlets on 5 April 2016.
-It was then amended (as version 2) by the Forum at a Special General Meeting held on 26 April 2016.
-The Constitution was further amended to its current form (version 2.1) at the Annual General Meeting on 12 July 2016.
+It was amended on 26 April 2016, 12 July 2016 and again to its current form at the Annual General Meeting on 30 October 2018 (version 2.2).